What Is Uniswap and How Does It Work?

 How Does Uniswap Make Money?

-Uniswap generates revenue through a small fee charged on each trade made on the protocol.
+Uniswap generates revenue through a small fee charged for each trade made using the protocol.
 This "liquidity provider fee" is set at a certain amount of the trade value and is automatically distributed to LPs.
 Unlike traditional exchanges, Uniswap as a protocol does not generate revenue for itself but for LPs.
 By concentrating their liquidity, LPs can increase their exposure within the specified price range to earn even more trading fees on Uniswap v3.

 The Uniswap (UNI) Token